-Trying to calculate your chances of gaining acceptance into an elite college or university through the transfer admissions process is about as easy as handicapping a cat race.
+Calculating your chances of getting into an elite college as a transfer is as easy as handicapping a cat race.
 Unlike the regular admissions process, there is enough fluctuation in admission-related variables from year-to-year to make even the best prognosticator about as accurate as Miss Cleo (RIP).
 This makes figuring out how to transfer colleges a less than straightforward proposition.

-If you find yourself pining to gain acceptance as a transfer into an elite college or university, be prepared to enter an impossible-to-predict game.
+If you want to gain acceptance as a transfer into an elite university, be prepared to enter an impossible-to-predict game.
 Dartmouth’s recent history demonstrates this truth quite well.
-In the last few years, the transfer admissions rate has bounced from 0.5% (in 2017) to as high as 4.1% (in 2019-20) as they have accepted between a handful and two-dozen students per year.
-On average, a transfer applicant to a prestigious school will face poorer odds than a typical applicant for undergraduate admission.
-For example, Stanford accepts just 1.1% of transfers versus 4.4% of freshmen.
-The University of Chicago takes in 5.4% of transfer applicants compared to 7.3% of regular applicants.
-Washington and Lee, which admits 21% of freshman applicants, typically welcomes just 3-5% of transfer hopefuls.
+In the last few years, the transfer admissions rate has bounced from 4% (in 2019-20) to as high as 29% (in 2020-21).
+Dartmouth has accepted between a handful and 75+ students per year.
+On average, a transfer applicant to a prestigious school will face similar odds than a typical applicant for undergraduate admission.
+For example, Stanford accepts just 3.8% of transfers versus 4% of freshmen.
+The University of Chicago takes in 5% of transfer applicants compared to 5% of regular applicants.
+Washington and Lee, which admits 19% of freshman applicants, welcomed an identical 19% of transfer hopefuls last year.

 That being said, if you’re dead-set on exiting your current institution for greener pastures, there are five strategies you can employ to improve your likelihood of success:

 How to Transfer Colleges – Tip #1: Do your research

 While it is impossible to predict the transfer process on any given admissions cycle, you may be pleasantly surprised to learn that there are a fair number of selective schools known to be “transfer-friendly.”
 Wesleyan University typically enrolls approximately 60 transfers each fall and 15 each spring; the acceptance rate in 2020-21 was 25%.
-Boston University sports a higher admission rate for transfers (42%) than regular applicants (21%).
+Boston University sports a higher admission rate for transfers (54% in 2020-21) than regular applicants (20%).
 Many top-notch state universities including all schools in the University of California system, UNC—Chapel Hill, Clemson, and UVA offer similarly generous rates to transfer applicants.
-Baylor, Southern Methodist, American, Kenyon, and Skidmore are additional private institutions that sport significantly higher transfer acceptance rates than freshman acceptance rates.
+Baylor, Southern Methodist, American, Kenyon, and Skidmore generally sport significantly higher transfer acceptance rates than freshman acceptance rates.

 Tip #2: Grades are king